masurp/corona_analyses/README.md

 ```

 We clearly see that the number of *active* cases is declining earlier.
-At the same time the number of *total* cases increases not
+At the same time the number of *total* cases increases, but not
 exponentially\!

 ### 3\.
 Worldwide developments